Biden tells U.S. citizens to leave Ukraine, saying military wouldn't rescue them

 The U.S. isn't planning a military operation to help its citizens leave Ukraine, President Biden says, and they should do so on their own.
 "American citizens should leave now," Biden said as Russia amasses a military force around its neighbor.

-Biden made the remarks in an interview with NBC News' Lester Holt, who asked him what kind of scenarios would prompt a U.S. rescue mission, if Russia invades.
+Biden made the remarks in an interview with NBC News' Lester Holt, who asked him what kind of scenarios would prompt a U.S. rescue mission, if Russia invaded.

 "There's not [one]," Biden said.
 "That's a world war — when Americans and Russians start shooting at one another, we're in a very different world than we've ever been in."

-A military-run evacuation would be extremely complicated, Biden said, including the challenge of locating U.S. citizens in the country.
+A military-run evacuation would be extremely complicated, Biden said, including the challenge of locating U.S. citizens in Ukraine.

 Referring to Russian President Vladimir Putin, Biden added, "I'm hoping that if in fact he's foolish enough to go in, he's smart enough not to in fact do anything that would negatively impact on American citizens."